 Find Out How Our Lawyers Can Help with a Free Case Evaluation

-The attorneys at the Law Offices of Anidjar & Levine have experience dealing with insurance companies and know how to get the best settlement for your car accident claim.
+The car accident lawyers in Orlando, Florida at the Law Offices of Anidjar & Levine have experience dealing with insurance companies and know how to get the best settlement for your car accident claim.
 If you’ve been hurt in an accident and need help proving the other driver’s negligence, call us today at (954) 525-0050 to schedule a no-cost consultation.